Dr Darren Iselin

 Darren has completed extensive formal study including: Bachelor of Teaching, Bachelor of Education, Master of Education and Doctor of Philosophy.
 Darren’s PhD was titled: How Principals are cultivating Sustainable School Cultures Within Christian Schools During Changing Times.
 Darren’s thesis was awarded the Grassie-Basset prize for best thesis in Educational Administration from The University of Queensland and the Research in Educational Leadership Management Award from the Australian Council of Educational Leaders (ACEL).

 Darren has developed comprehensive networks in Christian schooling and the Tertiary sector both within Australia and overseas.
 He has been a central figure at all levels of Christian Education in Australia for the past two decades.
-Darren is passionate about Christian Education and knows how to bring out the best in leaders, staff and boards.
-He has also been involved in a diverse range of educational consultancy and professional development initiatives throughout the Australia and New Zealand and Asia, regularly presenting on a range of topics including: School leadership, school culture, Christian worldview, faith formation and faith-learning integration.
+He is passionate about Christian Education and is actively involved in a diverse range of educational consultancy and professional development initiatives throughout the Australia and New Zealand and Asia, regularly presenting on a range of topics including: School leadership, school culture, Christian worldview, faith formation and faith-learning integration.